Defective Underride Guards

 Some of the worst devastation truck accidents cause happen when a smaller vehicle hits the back or side of a big rig truck and slides underneath the trailer.
 This type of accident can be deadly to vehicle passengers even when traveling at low speeds.
 Pedestrians and bicyclists may also be victims of this kind of accident.

 There are many causes of truck accidents, and unfortunately the cause is sometimes related to product defects, such as defective underride guards or bad brakes.
 If you or a loved one has been injured in a truck accident through no fault of your own, you may be entitled to compensation.
-For expert representation after a New Jersey truck accident, contact the team with extensive experience in underride and other types of truck accidents at RAM Law.
+For representation after a New Jersey truck accident, contact the team with extensive experience in underride and other types of truck accidents at RAM Law.

 What Makes Underride Guards Defective?